The Aspen climb isn't for everyone, but it's a rewarding hike

 By Steven Sandor | May 26, 2022

-WHERE TO GO: Enter from the Whitemud Park lot; take the Whitemud to 122 St;, then turn onto Rainbow Valley Drive NW.
+Take the Whitemud to 122 St, then turn onto Rainbow Valley Drive NW.
 Stop at the first parking lot you will see.

 We chose the Aspen trail route.
 There are a number of branches that cross the meandering Whitemud Creek, but the Aspen trail goes uphill, probably more than 150 metres, till you meet up with the backyards of those who have the privilege of living in homes on Aspen Drive West.
 Before you hit that uphill hike through the woods, with lots of birdsong to cheer on your every step, you cross the creek several times.
 There are plenty of photo ops, ducks and geese to see.
 It’s amazing how quickly you can go from being right next to the highway, to being plunged into the woods where you (thankfully) lose all perspective of being in the city.
 There is plenty of signage along the path that help you identify the different birds and trees you will see as you go.
 Slow it down, and you can make this a true outdoor classroom.